Five takeaways from the Georgia Senate runoff

 Polls showed a close race in the days leading up to the runoff, but consistently favored the Democrat.

-An Emerson College/The Hill poll released last week showed Walker leading Warnock 49 percent to 47 percent.
-Democrats for their party were largely expressing optimism in the final days of the runoff campaign, citing Walker’s weakness as a candidate.
-The party also pointed to Warnock’s past successes, including his 2020 runoff win in which he received more votes than Walker this Election Day.
+An Emerson College-The Hill poll released last week showed Walker leading Warnock 49 percent to 47 percent.
+Democrats for their part were largely expressing optimism in the final days of the runoff campaign, citing Walker’s weakness as a candidate.
+The party also pointed to Warnock’s past successes, including his 2020 runoff win in which he received more votes than Walker did this Election Day.

 Tuesday night largely validated their optimism.
 While the race remained close throughout the night, Warnock consistently performed well in the areas he needed to in order to win, and even appeared to flip one county, Baldwin, that went for Walker in November.
 His Republican opponent, meanwhile, slightly underperformed in many counties he carried last month.